HOW TO GET STARTED WITH BABY LED WEANING FIRST FOODS

 It got even more complicated when I then had to change from smooth puree to slightly lumpy and so on.

-The more confident that I got as a mother I started doing research.
+The more confident that I got as a mother I started doing some research.

 Many of the articles that I read spoke about the baby being able to taste the foods that the mother was eating through her breast milk.